ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/numpy.md

 bogosort(x)
 ```

 This silly sorting method relies on pure chance: it repeatedly applies a random shuffling of the array until the result happens to be sorted.
-With an average scaling of ***$O(N * N!)$***, (that's *N* times *N* factorial) this should–quite obviously–never be used for any real computation.
+With an average scaling of ***$O(N * N!)$***, (that is $N$ times $N$ factorial) this should–quite obviously–never be used for any real computation.

 Fortunately, Python contains built-in sorting algorithms that are *much* more efficient than either of the simplistic algorithms just shown.
 We'll start by looking at the Python built-ins, and then take a look at the routines included in NumPy and optimized for NumPy arrays.

 ### Fast sorting in NumPy: `np.sort` and `np.argsort`

 Although Python has built-in `sort` and `sorted` functions to work with lists, we won't discuss them here because NumPy's `np.sort` function turns out to be much more efficient and useful for our purposes.
 By default `np.sort` uses an ***O[NlogN]***, *quicksort* algorithm, though *mergesort* and *heapsort* are also available.
 For most applications, the default quicksort is more than sufficient.

 To return a sorted version of the array without modifying the input, you can use `np.sort`: